awsdocs/amazon-redshift-management-guide/doc_source/analyzing-query-execution.md

   ```
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/cm-metrics-query-exec-details-query-plan.png)

-  For more information about understanding the explain plan, see [Analyzing the Explain Plan](https://docs.aws.amazon.com/redshift/latest/dg/c-query-planning.html) in the *Amazon Redshift Database Developer Guide*\.
+  For more information about understanding the explain plan, see [Analyzing the explain plan](https://docs.aws.amazon.com/redshift/latest/dg/c-query-planning.html) in the *Amazon Redshift Database Developer Guide*\.

   When you actually run the query \(omitting the EXPLAIN command\), the engine might find ways to optimize the query performance and change the way it processes the query\.
 The actual performance data for the query is stored in the system views, such as [SVL\_QUERY\_REPORT](https://docs.aws.amazon.com/redshift/latest/dg/r_SVL_QUERY_REPORT.html) and [SVL\_QUERY\_SUMMARY](https://docs.aws.amazon.com/redshift/latest/dg/r_SVL_QUERY_SUMMARY.html)\.